luiscruz/course_sustainableSE/2026/p1_measuring_software/g35_GoogleMeet-Zoom.md

 ## Experimental results

  After the removal of outliers, the results can be seen illustrated below.
+Each figure compares Zoom and Microsoft Teams under the specified feature ON vs OFF conditions.
+The violin plots show the full distribution of the measurements across the 30 runs, while the embedded box plots indicate the mean and interquartile range.
+Finally, the dashed horizontal line represents the mean value.

 ### Power and EDP Comparison for camera on vs camera off